Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Numerical models

 \section{Numerical models}

-We perform high-resolution simulations using a moving-mesh/$N$-body code {\sc arepo} \citep{Springel10}.
+We perform simulations using a moving-mesh/$N$-body code {\sc arepo} \citep{Springel10}.
 We use two small-mass halos (minihalos; MHs) extracted from a parent cosmological simulation of \citet{Hirano14}.
-We inject metals into gas clouds hosted by the halos and follow their condensation until the gas density reaches $\nH \sim 10^{16} \ \percc$.
+We add heavy elements in the gas and follow their condensation until the gas density reaches $\nH \sim 10^{16} \ \percc$.
 Instead of using sink particles, we assume a stiff EOS in dense regions to prevent further collapse and density increase.